hchqin/Student_Success_Predict_Group15_Fork/Contribution.md

 ## Prerequisites

-Before submitting a substantial pull request, always file an issue and ensure that a team member agrees it's a valid problem.
+Before submitting a substantial pull request, open an issue and ensure that a team member agrees it's a valid problem.
 If you've identified a bug, create an associated issue and provide a minimal reprex to illustrate the problem.

 ## Pull Request Process